Geordio/CarND-Vehicle-Detection/README.md

 The pipeline could be improved by the following:
 - Considering the colour histogram and spacial bin features
 - Exploration of different classifier types, such as implementing decision tree, Naive Bayes
 - Using more data to train the classifier.
-This could be via additional images or through augmented data
+This could be via additional images or through augmented data.
+The number of samples in the data is quite small.
+Even though the classified works well against the test set, the test dataset images and the cars from the videos are not too similar.

 Limitations
 - The classifier would need to be retrained if different vehicle types are released to market that could result in different HOG signatures
 - The pipeline does not consider gradients, hence the assumptions that vehicles at a given y value are at a particular distance from the car would not always be correct.
 - The majority of images in the dataset are of vehicle taken from the rear, hence on a single carriageway where vehilces are likely to be seen in both directions could have issues in identifying cars.
 - As with the LaneFinding project, the pipeline does not compensate the bumps in the road surface, such as when the vehicle enters and exits what appears to be a bridge section.
 On a real car, the system could make use of the vehicles build in sensors such as yaw and steering angle
+- The pipeline is not optimised and cannot cope with real time processing of a video stream.
+- For some of the different scaled sliding windows, there is a gap at the right hand side of the image, where only a partial box can fit.
+This should be addressed.